NithishCodes-2411/SplitWise-Clone/README.md

    npm start
    ```

-   The server will start running on `http://localhost:3000` (or a different port if specified).
+   The server will start running on `http://localhost:5000` (or a different port if specified).

 6. You're ready to use the Splitwise clone backend!
 You can now make API requests to the available endpoints.

 ## API Documentation

 For detailed information about the available endpoints and how to use them, refer the controller of that specific api endpoint.
-A simple API documentation is wriiten as comments on top
+A simple API documentation is written as comments on top of every API implemtation.

 ## Contributing